Leonardo Da Vinci and the Fractal Tree of Life

 Kathryn Blair Moore, Assistant Professor of Art History at the University of Connecticut, researches in the medieval and Renaissance periods in Europe and the Mediterranean region.
 Her book, The Architecture of the Christian Holy Land: Reception from Late Antiquity through the Renaissance (Cambridge University Press, 2017), focused upon the architectural legacy of Jerusalem and the Holy Land more generally.
 With Hasan-Uddin Khan, she is co-editor of The Religious Architecture of Islam (Brepols, 2021 and 2022).
 Her second monograph focuses upon arabesques in a European context.
 She has been a fellow of Harvard University’s Villa I Tatti and the American Academy in Rome.

 Meina Cai is an Assistant Professor of Political Science and Asian/Asian American Studies Institute at UConn.
 Her research focuses on the political economy of development and institutions.
 She is currently working on land property rights, urbanization, and rural governance in China.
 She is a UCHI fellow in 2021–2022.

-This event will be presented with automated captioning.
 If you require accommodation to attend this event, please contact us at firstname.lastname@example.org or by phone (860) 486-9057.
-We can request ASL interpreting, computer-assisted real time transcription, and other accommodations offered by the Center for Students with Disabilities.
+We can request ASL interpretation, computer-assisted real time transcription, and other accommodations offered by the Center for Students with Disabilities.